Tip #1: Read Books

 Want some help?
 Take this online class made especially for you.

 The Puberty Lady created a series of Facebook Live chats that highlight puberty books.
-Each week, she highlights a different book and provides some resources for parents and caregivers who are teaching their children about puberty.
+Each week, she highlighted a different book and provided some resources for parents and caregivers who are teaching their children about puberty.
+These book review videos are posted at the Puberty: The Wonder Years Facebook and YouTube pages:

 - Vaginas and Periods 101 by Christian Hoeger & Kristen Lilla